 Our heavy gauge thermoforming systems are capable of handling materials up to 8-foot x 9-foot with thicknesses up to .450”.
 Each of our plastic forming machines uses the same control systems allowing our personnel to operate each machine with minimal cross-training.
 As a result, our operators are able to focus their expertise on with a variety of materials and processes rather than being controlled by a piece of equipment.

 With more than 60,000 square feet of dedicated thermoforming space, we supplement our manufacturing operation with a 50,000 square foot shipping warehouse and more than 110,000 square feet of tooling storage, assembly area and flex space.
 Totaling over 220,000 square feet of total operating space, we are able to adjust our workflows from large to small parts, big orders to small, while operating a highly accurate inventory system for customers who require Just-In-Time inventory management to keep their manufacturing operations running.

 Our core manufacturing process is commonly referred to as vacuum forming.
-Technically, our industry defines it as Heavy Gauge Thermoforming.
-Essentially, it is the heating of extruded thermoplastic sheet to a precise temperature, and then applying vacuum and/or pressure to form the heated sheet over a mold.
-Many thermoformers use a variety of mold materials – wood, epoxy and aluminum.
+Technically, our industry defines it as heavy gauge thermoforming.
+Essentially, it is the heating of the extruded thermoplastic sheet to a precise temperature, and then applying vacuum and/or pressure to form the heated sheet over a mold.
+Many thermoformers use a variety of mold materials – wood, epoxy, and aluminum.
 In our regular production, API uses aluminum almost exclusively as the finished product on this mold type is far superior to other materials.

 The Heavy Gauge Thermoforming Process